Trouv/bevy_ecs_ldtk/book/src/how-to-guides/create-bevy-relations-from-ldtk-entity-references.md

 {{ #include ../../../examples/field_instances/mother.rs:26:27 }}
 ```

-Finally, create a ["post-processing"](../explanation/game-logic-integration.html#post-processing-plugin-spawned-entities) system that takes entities with the `Unresolved` component, and replaces it with the relational component.
+Finally, create a ["post-processing"](../explanation/game-logic-integration.html#post-processing-plugin-spawned-entities) system that takes entities with the `Unresolved` component, finds the entity with the matching `EntityIid`, and replaces the `Unresolved` component with the relational component.
 ```rust,no_run
 # use bevy::prelude::*;
 # use bevy_ecs_ldtk::prelude::*;